Duane Arnold Energy Center

 The Duane Arnold Energy Center (DAEC), with a single unit boiling water nuclear reactor, was Iowa's only nuclear power plant.
-It is located on a 500 acre site on the west bank of the Cedar River, 2 mi north-northeast of Palo, Iowa, USA, or 8 mi northwest of Cedar Rapids.
+It is located on a 500 acre site on the west bank of the Cedar River, 2 mi north-northeast of Palo, Iowa, USA, or 8 mi northwest of Cedar Rapids, Iowa.

 DAEC started its commercial operation in February 1975.
-On August 10, 2020, the plant cooling towers were damaged during a derecho, and repairs were deemed uneconomical, as the plant had already been scheduled for decommissioning in October 2020.
-In 2025, proposals were initiated to restart the plant.
+The plant cooling towers were damaged during the August 2020 Midwest derecho, and repairs were deemed uneconomical, as the plant had already been scheduled for decommissioning in October 2020.

 The operator and majority owner is NextEra Energy Resources (70%).
 The Central Iowa Power Cooperative owns 20% and the Corn Belt Power Cooperative owns 10%.

-On Monday, October 27, 2025, NextEra Energy Resources and Google announced that they had reached an agreement under which the plant would be restarted in 2029, nine years after its shutdown.
-This is a move which came as a consequence of the ever growing demand for reliable and green energy from Google's AI data centers.
+On October 27, 2025, NextEra Energy Resources and Google announced that they had reached an agreement under which the plant would be restarted in 2029, nine years after its shutdown.
+This is a move which came as a consequence of the growing demand for reliable and green energy from Google's AI data centers.